7Block Labs

 }

-This pattern minimizes calldata and calls while preserving verifiability in a single transaction.
+This approach reduces the amount of calldata and calls needed, all while keeping things verifiable within a single transaction.

 FAQs you’ll get from your team